Via Carpathia: Route description

-The road will run in a general north-south direction through central Europe from the Baltic Sea to the Mediterranean.
+The road will run in a general north–south direction through central Europe from the Baltic Sea to the Aegean Sea.
 Its northern terminus is the Lithuanian port city of Klaipėda.
-It will then cross the country eastward, pass through eastern Poland, eastern Slovakia and the Hungarian and Romanian border.
-It will continue in western Romania and western Bulgaria before entering Greece.
+In Kaunas it will connect with the Via Baltica route and continue through eastern Poland, eastern Slovakia, eastern Hungary, western Romania, western Bulgaria and further to Greece.
 Its southern terminus is the Greek port city of Thessaloniki.
-A fork in the south may continue eastwards through Romania to the Black Sea port town of Constanța.
+A fork in the south may continue eastwards through Romania to the Black Sea port town of Constanța, and the next branching to the Bulgarian-Turkish border Svilengrad-Edirne.